3 Initial Data Splitting

 For this example, the two predictors used for splitting were numeric.
 In this case, we typically use simple distance functions to define dissimilarity.
 Many other functions are possible.
 The Gower distance (Gower 1971) is a good alternative when a data set has non-numeric predictors. ?sec-cls-knn discusses this metric in more detail.

-While this analysis nicely illustrates the dissimilarity sampling process, it is flawed since it ignores the issue of spatial autocorrelation (Mahoney et al. 2023).
-This is the idea that things close to one another act more similarly than objects farther away. ?sec-spatial-resampling discusses this data-splitting issue in more detail.
+While this analysis nicely illustrates the dissimilarity sampling process, it is flawed since it ignores the issue of spatial autocorrelation.
+This is the idea that things close to one another act more similarly than objects farther away and will be discussed more in Section 3.9 below.

 There are various other methods to split the data using the predictor set.
 For example, Kennard and Stone (1969) describes an algorithm that attempts to sequentially select points to be uniformly distributed in the space defined by the splitting variables.
 Similarly, Vakayil and Joseph (2022) proposed a data splitting method called twinning, where a split of the data is sought that minimizes an aggregate distance between points in the training and testing set.
 Twinning uses the energy distance of Székely and Rizzo (2013), which measures the equality of distributions, to make the two data sets similar.
 Any variables can be used in the distance calculations.